maikszusevics/IT-Security-Support-Bootcamp/Service Desk and Troubleshooting/Troubleshooting Methodology.md

 ### 6. **Establish a Plan of Action**

-Once you’ve confirmed the cause, design a fix that solves the root of the issue — not just the symptoms.
+Once you’ve confirmed the cause, design a fix that solves the root of the issue, not just the symptoms.

 #### Consider: